 Armed with that information, you could analyse the online talk in more detailed way.

-You can spot the most prominent influencers right away and work with them to promote your business or product even more.
+You can spot the most prominent platforms right away and work with them to promote your business or product even more.

 The share of voice will help you determine your brand awareness and will provide you with a ton of information about your audience, such as the engagement levels or the social platforms they like the most.